-SPECIAL CONSIDERATIONS
+SPECIAL CONDITIONS

 Liberty Utilities has considered the issues described below when developing its planned source of water supply.

 CLIMATE CHANGE EFFECTS

 Climate change has the possibility of impacting the availability of planned water supplies, particularly during a drought period.
 Section 4.5 of this Plan provides a discussion regarding climate change effects on Liberty Utilities’ various sources of supply.